Cray-HPE/docs-csm/glossary.md

 ## High Speed Network (HSN)

 The High Speed Network (HSN) in an HPE Cray EX system is based on the [Slingshot](#slingshot) switches.

+## Image Management Service (IMS)

+The Image Management Service (IMS) uses the open source Kiwi-NG tool to build image roots from recipes.
+IMS also uses [CFS](#configuration-framework-service-cfs) to apply image customization for pre-boot configuration of the image root.
+These images are bootable on [compute nodes](#compute-node-cn) and [application nodes](#application-node-an).

+* For more information on IMS, see [Image Management](operations/image_management/Image_Management.md).
+* For more information on the IMS API, see [IMS API](api/ims.md).

+## Install and Upgrade Framework (IUF)

+The Install and Upgrade Framework (IUF) provides a centralized and consistent method installing and upgrading software on CSM systems.
+It automates large portions of the install/upgrade processes in order to simplify, optimize, and unify them.

+The IUF has an API, but it is only intended to be used by the IUF CLI, not directly by administrators.

 ## Management Nodes